5 low-budget film festival marketing resources

 Many platforms allow you to run targeted ads within specific communities, letting you reach hardcore film buffs and concentrate your ad-spend efforts.
 Don’t see an existing community that suits your needs?
 Create one!

 Consumption of podcasts is on the rise.
 Appearing as a guest on podcasts that align with your mission, curation, audience, affiliations, etc. puts you in contact with new, highly engaged audiences with a predisposition for your programming.
 Many podcasts are eager for guests to fill their content pipelines and are happy to get a bump from your brand’s following as well.

 Or create your own!
 After the initial investment in equipment, it costs only your time and has the potential to build a new following for your brand.
-With low overhead and flexibility, podcasting can be a great option to get the word out and establish your festival as a household name.
+With low overhead and flexibility, podcasting can be a great option to get the word out and establish your film festival as a household name.

 Video on demand (VOD)

-Demand for online content will only grow, which means eventually, your festival will need a VOD platform to stay competitive in the business.
+Demand for online content will only grow, which means eventually, your film festival will need a VOD platform to stay competitive in the business.

-This is great news for your marketing team!
-The data insights, sponsorship opportunities, ad placements, and visibility inherent to VOD makes the platform a marketing tool unto itself.
+This is great news for your film festival's marketing team!
+The data insights, sponsorship opportunities, ad placements, and visibility inherent to VOD makes the platform a film festival marketing tool unto itself.
 VOD enables you to own your own data, track trending content, understand your customer behaviours, interests and attention spans, create sales opportunities, and support the communications across the full customer journey by attaching their digital data journey to their in-person experience.